 Playa Guiones in the Nosara area is a quieter alternative to Tamarindo, known locally as one of the chillest beaches around.
 This area is famous for yoga, surfing, and general good vibes.
 Diane Lane and The Red Hot Chili Peppers love it here so why wouldn’t you?

 Santa Teresa is perfect for the traveler who is part yogi, part surfer, part explorer.
 Hit the famous waves with local lifetime surfers, visit Montezuma Waterfall, rent an ATV, or simply walk along the miles of rugged Nicoya coast for the perfect solo adventure.

 Imagine having a luxury safari tent all to yourself without going all the way to Africa!
 You don’t have to travel too far for luxury solo travel experience because Costa Rica has you covered.
 The brand new Nayara Tented Camp is restoring the mystery of the rainforest back to Arenal, while Origins Luxury Lodge has transformed the high-end hotel scene in Upala.
 The addition of Kasiiya to Papagayo’s coasts rounds out the luxury safari tent experience in Costa Rica.

 The beaten path can be tempting, but solo travel is one of the best opportunities to dig deeper into your destination and do things you might normally not in a tour group.
 We know planning a solo trip can be daunting, so feel free to use this Expert-curated list of unique Costa Rica destinations and ideas to help inspire the adventure of a lifetime!

-Browse our solo vacation packages to get started planning your trip with a Costa Rica Expert!
+Browse our solo vacation packages or get started planning your trip with a Costa Rica Expert!